-YEAR 4 & 5 OPTION FORM (YEARS 2023-2025)
+YEAR 4 & 5 OPTION FORM (YEARS 2024-2026)

-Name: Mentor ( Group:
+Name: Mentor Grou up:

 Home tel: Mobile tel:

 TERMS AND CONDITIONS In signing this form:

-It is understood that the deadline for su It is understood that it may not be possi where and not enough students choose If the student has chosen a course that w It is understood that the choices the stu of choices allowing groups to be formed It is understood that following the choice and teaching staff being available to hor to follow the options he/she has made.
-It possible, at the discretion of the school.
-It is understood that the school allows of subject of course to timetable and class approve requests for changes and may ible to run every course outlined in the a course, then that course will not be will not run, I accept that a replacement of the course of the is options offered b ont course final, subju- ns for ade the stude cult and w s bookl by the will be ect to equate nt is co vill occur Academy. e chosen. the pattern rooms ommitted ur, only if
+It is understood that it may not be possible, at the school allows It is understood that the choices the sof choices allowing groups to be formed and teaching staff being available to held to follow the options he/she has made possible, at the discretion of the school allows ices of Year 3 students, the school plans for onour them in September.
+As a result, the s .
+Facilitating changes is extremely difficult of ol. . changes to options during the first teaching ss size constraints.
+After this week, the Hea ptions booklet, ered by the Academy. ourse will be chosen. , subject to the pattern or adequate rooms student is committed and will occur, only if

-PARENTAL / LEGAL GUARDIAN I have also read the options booklet and courses my child will take in years 4 & ! and Conditions above and I agree to the d understand the terms and condi 5.
-I understand that my child has
+nd understand the terms and condition 5.
+I understand that my child has agre

 Name of Parent/Legal Guardian:

-Signature: Mobile tel: Date: / /
+Signature: Mobile tel: Da ate: / /

 Name of Parent/Legal Guardian:

-Signature: Mobile tel: Date: / /
+Signature: \\\\\ Mobile tel: \\\\\ Date: / /

-Produced by the American Academy Larnaca 2023
+Produced by the American Academy Larnaca 2024